arduino/docs-content/content/hardware/03.nano/boards/nano-matter/datasheet/datasheet.md

 ## Application Examples

 <div style="text-align:justify;">
-The Nano Matter is not just a board; it's a gateway to innovation in various sectors.
-From streamlining manufacturing processes to creating responsive and comfortable living and working environments, discover the transformative potential of the Nano Matter in the following application examples:
+The Arduino Nano Matter (from now on referred to as Nano Matter) is not just an IoT board; it is a gateway to innovation in various sectors.
+From streamlining manufacturing processes to creating responsive and comfortable living and working environments.
+Discover more about the transformative potential of the Nano Matter in the following application examples:

 - **Industrial automation**: Unlock the full potential of modern manufacturing with the Nano Matter.
 Designed for seamless integration into industrial settings, the Nano Matter streamlines operations through:
   - **Machine-to-Machine interoperability**: Enhance your factory floor with the Nano Matter boards to enable dynamic supervision between machines.
 Should one machine begin producing defective parts due to a malfunction, adjacent machines are instantly alerted, halting their operations and notifying a human operator, thus reducing waste and downtime.